Project team

 Contact Dr Chao

 Dr Jenifer Chao is Associate Professor Research/Reader at Leicester Media School, De Montfort University.
 Chao is an interdisciplinary scholar specialising in global visual cultures, with an emphasis on photography.
 Her recent research encapsulates three overarching aspects of visuality: its logic, techniques and power.
-Specifically, her projects span from the catastrophe aesthetic of the 9/11 terrorist attacks in America to Chinese contemporary art that is mobilized for nation branding, and from the eco-cosmopolitanism of an art biennial on climate change to the photographic visualisation of marginalised groups.
+Specifically, her projects span from the catastrophe aesthetic of the 9/11 terrorist attacks in America to Chinese contemporary art that is mobilised for nation branding, and from the eco-cosmopolitanism of an art biennial on climate change to the photographic visualisation of marginalised groups.
 Because these issues are deeply embedded within international politics, her research has a strong global profile and encompasses the popular geopolitics of China and Southeast Asia.

 Dr Ling Tek Soon (Project Co-Lead), University of Malaya